bluebat/gnu-efi-applets/README.md

 =====
 * Setting values to shell variables in Assign.c only partially works.
 This function can't be applied to SetA.c and Input.c yet.
-* File open in Cmp.c called from efilibc does not work.